Series > Questions & Answers

 Scott Hoezee

-Exactly; and we have also said when we have been in the prophets…so, this question spun out of the Joshua series…but when we have looked at prophets like Isaiah and Jeremiah, we talk about how prophecy isn’t just foretelling the future, it is forthtelling the truth of God, and when the prophets make promises or when they repeat the promises of God that God revealed to someone like Isaiah, what we see is that there are multiple horizons of the fulfillment.
+Exactly; and we have also said when we have been in the prophets…so, this question spun out of the Joshua series…but when we have looked at prophets like Isaiah and Jeremiah, we talk about how prophecy isn’t just foretelling the future, it is forthtelling the truth of God, and when the prophets make promises or when they repeat the promises of God that God revealed to someone like Isaiah, what we see is that there are multiple horizons of fulfillment.
 There is going to be an ultimate, ultimate, ultimate fulfillment, sure.
 So, you know, when Isaiah promises a Christ, well, ultimately that is going to be Jesus, but there are many anointed ones, even Cyrus, who released the Babylonian captives, you know, Cyrus was called a christ, because God anointed Cyrus, king of Persia, to do this task of letting God’s people return to Israel—to the Holy Land.
 So, we look for multiple horizons of fulfillment, not just a one-and-done thing.
 That is good news, because it reminds us, Darrell, that God is constantly active in our lives, in the Church.
 We are living in between times, right?
 We are in the already and the not yet, but we get lots of little fulfillments all along the way to encourage our faith.

 Darrell Delaney